NeilJustice/ZenUnitAndMetalMock/README.md

 MetalMock is a C++ single-header mocking framework powered by ZenUnit assertions which features a convenient arrange-act-assert syntax for setting function return values and asserting expected arguments for virtual functions, non-virtual / template functions, static functions, and free functions.

-MetalMock is a "double strict" mocking framework so as to be helpful in rigorously confirming the correctness of safety-critical and financially-critical C++ software.
+MetalMock is a "double strict" mocking framework so as to helpful software for rigorously confirming the correctness of safety-critical and financially-critical C++ programs.

 A "single strict" mocking framework requires that all mocked-out functions be explicitly expected before being called.